Virginia Beach, Virginia

 Architecture, Engineering, Interior Architecture, Landscape Architecture, Programming

-Architectural Engineering Integration - Award of Merit, Best Master Planned Project - Award of Excellence, Best of the Best Green Project
+Architectural Engineering Integration - Award of Merit, Award of Excellence, Commercial Architecture, Best Master Planned Project - Award of Excellence

 2030 challenge, bio-retention, biomimicry, biophilia, chemicals of concern, climate change, composting toilet, constructed wetlands, daylighting, daylighting analysis, dedicated outside air, deep green, efficient lighting, energy efficiency, energy modeling, energy recovery, green design, greenhouse gas emission, greywater, habitat restoration, health product declaration, high-performance glazing, high-performance lighting, indoor environmental quality, innovation, interiors, landscape for stormwater control, leadership in energy and environmental design, leed, life-cycle cost analysis, life-cycle cost assessment, lighting controls, living building challenge, material transparency, mixed-mode ventilation, natural ventilation, net-zero, net-zero energy, net-zero impact, on-demand water heating, passive cooling, passive solar, permeable paving, pervious paving, pre-cycling, rainwater collection _ re-use, red list, regenerative environment, renewable energy, restorative landscape, right-sizing, salvaged material, stormwater management, sustainability, sustainable building, sustainable material, thermal comfort, transparency, united states green building council, usgbc, walkable community, workplace, workspace design, xeriscaping